Click below to read frequently asked questions regarding certain topics.

 Disability is defined under the rules established by the federal Social Security Disability program.
 The disability must be total and permanent.
 Basically, the person must be unable to do any gainful work activity because of an illness or disability.

 If the person is found disabled and has the requisite limited income and resources, different government programs may be available for basic needs.
-For example, Supplemental Security Income (SSI) provides income, Medicaid provides health care and Section 8 Public Housing provides shelter.
+For example, Supplemental Security Income (SSI) provides income, Medicaid provides health care and the Housing Choice Voucher Program that provides shelter.

 Eligibility for “needs based” (sometimes called “means-tested”) public benefit programs is not based solely on disability but also upon a person’s income and resources.
 For example, to be eligible for SSI or Medicaid a single person’s countable resources cannot be over $2,000, and depending upon the program, there are also limitations on the income they receive.